 A break in our program day, this is free time ‘on the hill,’ a chance for busy campers to play sports, read, or relax.
 The sports field is very active every day at this time, with volleyball, softball and soccer.

-During the evening activities all of our program areas are open and calling classes and lessons.
+During the evening activities all of our program areas are open.
 Full-cast theatre rehearsals do not meet so that campers busy in theater all day can participate in other activities.

 THEATER: Usually, a show is preparation, and many campers are busy with sound-checks, costume and makeup, video team meetings, and technical theater cue-to-cues.